opensimworld/active-npcs/README.md

 ```
 if name-is bob alice            : if the npc's name is Bob or alice
-   use dance                    : Sit on the poseball  named "dance" (if the poseball is not transparent)
+      say I am either Bob or Alice
 end-if                          : always end IF blocks with end-if.
 You  can nest if blocks

 if-not name-is Bob              : Example of negative if
+  say I am not Bob
+end-if

 if-prob 0.3                     : IF block will be executed with probabilty 0.3 (the if block will be executed 30% of the time)
+  say This will happen 30% of the times
+end-if

 if var-is party 1               : Will execute the IF block if the variable party is "1"
+  say We are having a party already!
+end-if

 if var-is party               : Will execute the IF block if the variable party is empty ("")
+  say No party yet, let's start one!
+  setvar party 1
+end-if
 ```

 Jump command.
 You can use the syntax @label to create labels in your notecards.
 The syntax is:
 ```
+@myLabel       : a label
+  say This will loop forever
 jump myLabel   :  like "jump" in LSL or "goto" in other languages. the label should be on a line by itself prefixed with '@'
-@myLabel       : a label

 ```

 ## Useful script commands
 ```